azzamjafri/InChat/README.md

-# inchat
+# InChat

-A new Flutter project.
+A new Chat App built with flutter

 ## Getting Started